jordibalcellss/esbart/README.md

 ## Description

-esbart allows any organisation to easily look after an LDAP directory.
-It provides an oriented interface based on typical  *domain controller* functionalities related to user accounts, their credentials and memberships, etc.
+esbart allows organisations to easily maintain an LDAP directory.
+It provides an oriented interface based on typical  *domain controller* functionalities related to user accounts, their credentials and memberships, et cetera.

-The software will also deliver one-time password change tokens via email to streamline unattended credential management, and also instructional emails to set-up and welcome users.
+The software will also deliver one-time password change tokens via email to streamline unattended credential management, and also instructional emails to welcome and set users up.

 ## Getting Started